 My time at Dartmouth has been riddled with new beginnings and ends.
 For two years, I was a coxswain on the Varsity Women's Rowing Team.
 Shortly after that, I joined a dance group, the first Black sorority in the world (Alpha Kappa Alpha Sorority, Incorporated!), and began my research project for the Mellon Mays Undergraduate Fellowship.
 When I'm not doing these activities, I am in the Admissions Office, where I have worked since my freshman winter!

 Here are a few fun facts about me.

 - After taking an elective on the show and scriptwriting during high school, I have watched all six seasons of the television show LOST at least three times, which is a total of 270 hours.

 - Ever since I heard him sing "Swim Good" in 2011, I have been the biggest Frank Ocean fan (and even have a few tattoos to prove it).
 Please ask me about him and his music!

 - My sister, who is ten years older than me, was born on the second day of the Aries zodiac sign (March 22nd) and I was born on the second to last day (April 18th).

-That’s it for me!
-I hope that my posts will give you a better view into what it is like to be a Dartmouth student.
+That's it for me!
+I hope that my posts will give you a better view of what it is like to be a Dartmouth student.
 Thanks for reading!